garrandall/popular-music-data/tracks/i-love-you-this-much-jimmy-wayne.md

 And he sat and stared at him

 He said
 'forgive me father'
 When he realized
 That he hadn't been unloved
 Or alone all his life
 His arms were stretched out
 As far as they'd go
 Nailed to the cross
 For the whole world to know

 I love you this much
-And i'm waiting on you
+And I'm waiting on you
 To make up your mind
 Do you love me too?
 How ever long it takes